AGRICULTURE AND STEWARDSHIP:

 Okanagan Similkameen Stewardship provides assistance and support to landowners, including farmers, who contribute to wildlife habitat stewardship, conservation and restoration while maintaining agricultural production on their properties.

-If you would like more information about our initiatives on farms or other existing agricultural programs in the Okanagan and Similkameen valleys that may be useful on your working property, please contact us.
+If you would like more information about our initiatives on farms or information on other existing agricultural programs in the Okanagan and Similkameen valleys that may be useful on your working property, please contact us.

 Benefits of Wildlife on Farms